Ares I-X: October 27, 2009 (Launch attempt 1)

 Ares I-X had been scheduled for launch on October 27, 2009, the 48th anniversary of the first Saturn I launch.
 The launch attempt was delayed due to weather plus other last-minute concerns.
 The ground crew experienced difficulty removing a protective cover from an important nose-mounted five-port sensor package.
 A private watercraft had blundered into the restricted downrange safety zone and had to be chased away.
 Launching through the day's high cirrus clouds could have caused triboelectrification, potentially interfering with range safety communication and hampering the RSO's ability to issue the self-destruction command.
-Launch Director Ed Mango repeatedly delayed resumption of the countdown from the planned hold point at T-00:04:00.
+Launch Director Ed Mango repeatedly delayed resumption of the countdown from the planned hold point at T−00:04:00.
 Ultimately, constraints of the 4-hour launch window, coupled with high clouds and other last-minute concerns, caused the mission to be scrubbed for the day at 15:20 UTC on October 27, 2009.
 Launch was rescheduled for a four-hour window opening at 12:00 UTC on October 28, 2009.

 October 28, 2009 (Launch)

 Ares I-X launched on October 28, 2009, at 11:30 EDT (15:30 UTC) from Kennedy Space Center LC-39B, successfully completing a brief test flight.
-The vehicle's first stage ignited at T-0 seconds and Ares I-X lifted off from Launch Complex 39B.
+The vehicle's first stage ignited at T−0 seconds and Ares I-X lifted off from Launch Complex 39B.
 The first stage separated from the upper-stage simulator and parachuted into the Atlantic Ocean roughly 150 mi downrange of the launch site.
 The maximum altitude of the rocket was not immediately known, but had been expected to be 28 mi.

 The launch accomplished all primary test objectives, and many lessons were learned in preparing and launching a new vehicle from Kennedy Space Center.

 Thrust oscillation

 Prior to the flight there had been some concern among NASA scientists and among Ares critics and skeptics that the thrust oscillation would prove too violent for human astronauts to safely ride an Ares rocket.
 NASA Watch revealed that the first-stage solid rocket booster of the Ares I could create high vibrations during the first few minutes of ascent.
 The vibrations are caused by sudden acceleration pulses due to thrust oscillations inside the first stage.
-NASA admitted that this potential problem was very real, rating it four out of five on a risk scale.
-NASA was very confident it could solve the problem, referring to a long history of successful problem solving.
+NASA admitted that this potential problem was very real, rating it four out of five on a risk scale, while also remaining confident that they could solve the problem, referring to a long history of successful problem solving.
 NASA officials had known about the problem since fall 2007, stating in a press release that they had wanted to solve it by March 2008.
 According to NASA, analysis of the data and telemetry from the Ares I-X flight showed that vibrations from thrust oscillation were within the normal range for a Space Shuttle flight.